Azure/azure-pixel-tracker/Continuous Release/README.md

     1. Select "Empty process" in the "Select a template" page.
     1. Provide a "Name" for your build, such as **[UI]'s Pixel Tracker ARM Gating Build**
     1. Choose a default agent queue, such as **Hosted**
-        1. Advanced user's name configure their own build agent.
+        1. Advanced users may configure their own build agent.
     1. Select "Add Task", and choose the **Azure Resource Group Deployment** task.
         1. Choose an "Azure subscription" from the drop down menu.
-        1. Provide a name for the Resource Group, such as **[UI]pixeltracker[N]**
+        1. Provide a name for the Resource Group, such as **[UI]pixeltracker[N]**.
         1. Choose a "Location" for deploying the resource group.
-        1. Provide a "Template" location, which by default will be **azuredeploy.json**
+        1. Provide a "Template" location, which by default will be **azuredeploy.json**.
-        1. Provide a "Template paramters" location, which by default will be **azuredeploy.parameters.json**
+        1. Provide a "Template paramters" location, which by default will be **azuredeploy.parameters.json**.
         1. Change "Deployment mode" from **Incremental** to **Validation only**.
-    1. Select "Save & queue"
+    1. Select "Save & queue".

 1. Pixel Tracker ARM